 Statistical Analysis

-Numerical data has been expressed as mean ± standard deviation obtained from the number of replicates mentioned in the figure legends.
+Numerical data have been expressed as the mean ± standard deviation obtained from the number of replicates mentioned in the figure legends.
 The two-tailed Student’s t test was used to determine the significance of two independent groups of samples with α=0.05.
 Statistical analysis was performed with GraphPad software (La Jolla, CA, USA).

 Please check the supplemental document for additional Materials and Methods.